First Minister of Scotland: Precedence and privileges

 The first minister traditionally resides at Bute House which is located at number 6 Charlotte Square in the New Town of Edinburgh.
 The house became the property of the National Trust for Scotland in 1966, after the death of the previous owner John Crichton-Stuart, 4th Marquess of Bute and remains in the ownership of the National Trust for Scotland.
 Prior to devolution, Bute House was the official residence of the Secretary of State for Scotland.
 Weekly meetings of the Scottish Cabinet take place in the Cabinet room of the house.
 Bute House is also where the first minister holds press conferences, hosts visiting dignitaries and employs and dismisses government Ministers.
 The Office of the First Minister is located at St Andrews House in Edinburgh.

-Appointments to the Privy Council of the United Kingdom are made by the monarch, although in practice they are made only on the advice of the UK government.
+Appointments to the Privy Council of the United Kingdom are made by the monarch.
+Once appointed, the first minister joins the Privy Council and advises the monarch on exercising their statutory and prerogative powers.
 To date all first ministers have been appointed members of the Privy Council, and therefore entitled to use the style 'Right Honourable'.

-The first minister is one of the few individuals in Scotland officially permitted to fly the Royal Banner of Scotland.
+Additionally, as the leader of the Scottish Government, the first minister and monarch have a private audience where they discuss issues relating to Scotland and the workings of the Scottish Government.